 Aluminum and Copper Base: Our name is well established in the market as a trusted copper multilayer PCB manufacturer.
 Generally, referred to as metal base PCB, aluminum and copper base PCBs we produce are well-known for their thermal conductivity, machining performance, and electrical insulation characteristics.
 We, being a prominent aluminum printed circuit board supplier, are committed to deliver the finest quality boards meeting your performance requirements.

+Teflon: Looking for a leading Teflon PCB manufacturer to work on your next project?
+We at Twisted Traces are experienced in working with the material.
 Teflon (PTFE) material is well-known for its thermal stability, durability, flame resistance, and electrical properties, which make it one of the reliable materials for PCB manufacturing.

 With such a wide variety of materials available for your consideration, it is quite obvious that you may get confused.
 Our experts will help you with the right selection.
-To know more properties and benefits of each of the above mentioned materials, please feel free to call us on (630)345-5400, or email us your questions at firstname.lastname@example.org
+To know more properties and benefits of each of the above-mentioned materials, please feel free to call us on (630)345-5400, or email us your questions at firstname.lastname@example.org